 To keep you in the loop on the Scottish National Gallery project, here you'll find all the latest news on the construction work around the Mound Precinct and East Princes Street Gardens.

-The work in East Princes Street Gardens is part of a wider redevelopment that create a new world-class set of galleries to better showcase our amazingly rich collection of historic Scottish art.
+The work in East Princes Street Gardens is part of a wider redevelopment to create a new world-class set of galleries to better showcase our amazingly rich collection of historic Scottish art.
 The new accessible path will also greatly help those with mobility impairments, wheelchairs and prams.

 Our statement on this year’s Christmas Market in East Princes Street Gardens